CryptozombiesHQ/cryptozombie-lessons/2/8-internalfunctions.md

 `internal` is the same as `private`, except that it's also accessible to functions that inherit from this contract.
 (Hey, that sounds like what we want here!).

-`external` is for functions that can ONLY be called outside the contract.
-We'll talk about why you might want to use those later.
+`external` is similar to `public`, except that these functions can ONLY be called outside the contract (it can't be called by other functions inside that contract).
+We'll talk about why you might want to use `external` vs `public` later.

 For declaring `internal` or `external` functions, the syntax is the same as `private` and `public`: